ORBAT/S4QS-RS/README.md

       // maximum number of parallel copies to allow.
 Should be less than or equal to the number of configured tables.
       // Optional, defaults to the number of configured tables.
       "maxParallel": 2,

       // Redshift schema to use.
       // Required
       "schema": "myschema",

       /*
-       the "table" property is used to build the "base" of the Redshift table name. table can be either a string like "my_table_name" or a regular expression (which must start and end with a /).
+       the "table" property is used to build the Redshift table name. "table" can be either a string like "my_table_name" (if you only have one table) or a regular expression (which must start and end with a /).
        The regular expression is given an S3 URI (s3://bucket-name/some/key), and the first capture group will be used as the table name.

        When using a regex, periods in the S3 URI are converted to underscores but that's it as far as sanitization for Redshift goes.
 Feed it weird URIs and weird stuff will probably happen.

        The regex, tablePostfix and tableConfig settings in this example would turn URIs like s3://bucketname/whatevs/some.table.name/somefilename.csv.gz
-       to time series tables that have names like "some_table_name_devel_ts_1428883200", and the rolling view would have the name "some_table_name_view_devel".
+       to time series tables that have names like "some_table_name_devel_ts_1428883200", and the rolling views would have the name "some_table_name_view_N_devel".

        If you use Javascript configuration files, you can specify a function for "table".
 The function must take an S3 URI and output a valid Redshift table name.
        */
       "table": "/s3:\/\/.*?\/whatevs\/(.*?)\//i",

       // parameterless arguments to COPY.
 See http://docs.aws.amazon.com/redshift/latest/dg/r_COPY.html.
       // Optional.
       "args": [
         "GZIP",
         "TRUNCATECOLUMNS"
       ],

       // parameters with arguments.
       // Boolean arguments can be either true/false, "true"/"false" or "on"/"off".
       // Can be overridden easily in NODE_ENV-specific configuration.